 Our Board of Directors is soliciting the enclosed proxy.
 We will make proxy solicitations by electronic or regular mail and we will bear the costs of this solicitation.
 We will request banks, brokerage houses, nominees and other fiduciaries nominally holding shares of our common stock to forward the proxy soliciting materials to the beneficial owners of such common stock and to obtain authorization for the execution of proxies.
 We will, upon request, reimburse such parties for their reasonable expenses in forwarding proxy materials to the beneficial owners.
-In addition, we have also retained Georgeson, Inc. to aid in the solicitation and will pay a fee of approximately \$10,000 for their services, plus reasonable and approved out-of-pocket expenses.
+In the event we decide to hire a service to solicit proxies, we would expect such service to cost less than \$10,000 plus reasonable and approved out-of-pocket expenses.